|

 SID agrees to the settlement process proceeding, the LSS CSS will ensure that

-the BWC settlement attorney and SID are kept informed of the settlement’s status.
+the BWC settlement attorney and SID are kept informed of the settlement’s

 1. Net

-Present Value Factors (NPV)
+Present Value (NPV) Factors

 a.
 The